 – directors are increasingly seeking an indemnity and possibly insurance cover, at the company’s expense, to mitigate against risks such as Bribery & Corruption.
 There can be instances where whilst a director may be legally liable, he or she may have had no involvement or knowledge of the wrongdoing.

 – executive directors generally have day to day control of the company and work full-time whereas non-executives are often part-time and used by larger businesses for oversight.
 They may only spend a few days a month on company business.

-Please get in touch to discuss how we can help with preparation of a director service contract or employment contract for senior employees.
+Please get in touch to discuss how we can help with preparation of a director service contract or director employment contract for a senior employee.